xinwenfu/VChat_TRUN/README.md

 7. Use the command `!mona jmp -r esp -cp nonull -o` in the Immunity Debugger's GUI command line to find some `jmp esp` instructions.

 	The address of a `jmp esp` instruction will be used to overwrite the return address of the victim function so that when the victim function returns, `jmp esp` gets running.
-When `jmp esp` runs, it jumps to the location referred to by esp (stack top), where the shellcode will be put.
+When `jmp esp` runs, it jumps to the location referred to by the `ESP` register (stack top), where the shellcode will be put.

 	<img src="Images/I14.png" width=800>